 On average, the temperatures are always in the high twenties (Celsius) / around 80° F, Most precipitation from May to November.
 The driest month are January until March.
 On average, the warmest month is March with almost 300 hours of sunshine.
 September is the wettest month.
 This month should be avoided if you don't like too much rain, road conditions became worse and spotting animals will be challenging.

-Each evening at dusk thousands of bats come out of the cave in a spiral formation which can last for hours.
+It's an unforgettable experience to witness almost a million bats flying out of the cave.
+Each evening at dusk the bats come out of the cave in a spiral formation which can last for hours.
+You may think you get hit by raindrops, but this is the bat's pee.

-Best months for travel to Trinidad are the dry season from January to May, but rain can always occur.
-In the rainy season, it may rain several times each day, but the sky clears up in between.
-There is often a short break between mid-September until mid-October Luckily Trinidad and Tobago are south of the hurricane belt and hardly experience a hurricane, but it can happen like in September 1963 or September 2004.
-Trinidad is most likely to be affected between August and September.
+Best time to travel to Trinidad is the dry season from January to May, but showers can always occur.
+During the rainy season, it may rain several times each day, but the sky clears up in between.
+There is often a short break between mid-September until mid-October Luckily, Trinidad and Tobago are south of the hurricane belt and hardly experience any hurricane, but it can happen as it did in September 1963 or September 2004.
+Trinidad is more likely to be affected between August and September.

-The dry season is likewise the peak season.
-October until Christmas it's less crowded, and temps are cooler.
+The dry season from Jan to May is likewise the peak season.
+It's less crowded from October until Christmas when the temps are cooler.